 Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

-Sapporo is the Hokkaidan capital and 5th-largest city in Japan.
+Sapporo is the Hokkaidan capital and the 5th-largest city in Japan.
 As you’d imagine, this means that the best hotels in Sapporo spread far & wide.
 You’ll find them hidden within the city’s interesting areas & neighbourhoods.

 Not sure where to start your hunt?
 Don’t worry!
 We’ve you covered with this complete Sapporo accommodations guide.
 It includes the top areas, districts, neighbourhoods, and best places to stay in Sapporo for travellers.